semperos/spelunk-clj-irc/README.md

     (use 'spelunk-clj-irc.core)
     (scrape-all-logs :csv)

-At this point, the only type of persistence that is supported is CSV files, one per day of logs.
-Next in line are plain SQL files and then hopefully a MongoDB persistence option.
+At this time, the only other option is `:mysql`, which requires a little configuration ahead-of-time.
+Look at the `src/spelunk_clj_irc/core_mysql.clj` file for details and for some helpful functions to get you started.

 ## License